xidruk/computer-networking/docs/tcp_ip.md

 Some of its major contributions include:

-1. **Scalability:** TCP/IP can handle networks of all sizes—from small home setups to the global Internet.
+1. **Scalability:** TCP/IP can handle networks of all sizes from small home setups to the global Internet.
 2. **Interoperability:** It allows devices from different manufacturers and operating systems to communicate seamlessly.
 3. **Resilience:** Originally designed for ARPANET, it can reroute traffic during failures, making the Internet fault-tolerant.
 4. **Standardization:** It provides a common set of rules, ensuring universal adoption and compatibility.
 5. **Real-World Use:** Unlike OSI, TCP/IP is **implemented everywhere**, forming the backbone of networking today.

-👉 In essence, TCP/IP is not just a model—it is the **working standard of communication**, the reason your email gets delivered, your web pages load, and your devices can connect to each other across the globe.
+👉 In essence, TCP/IP is not just a model it is the **working standard of communication**, the reason your email gets delivered, your web pages load, and your devices can connect to each other across the globe.

 ---